takakiwakuda/TSSession/TSSession/docs/Remove-TSSession.md

 PS C:\> Remove-TSSession -SessionId 5 -ServerName RDSessionHost
 ```

-This example logs off a session with id 5 on the server `RDSessionHost`.
+This example logs off a session with ID 5 on the server `RDSessionHost`.

 ## PARAMETERS